Sign up to our Newsletter

 For instance, students pursuing linguistics degrees are generally accepted at a much higher rate than their peers due to their high LSAT scores.
 In 2016, 90% of linguistics majors who applied were granted admission to various law schools.

-This is likely because linguistics majors have a better grasp of language and interpreting it, allowing them to score higher on both the reading comprehension and logical reasoning sections of the LSAT
+This is likely because linguistics majors have a better grasp of language and interpret it, allowing them to score higher on both the reading comprehension and logical reasoning sections of the LSAT.

 Additionally, linguistics majors tend to have good written and oral communication skills, which can help them succeed in law school.